rushalimoteria8/nyc-traffic-prediction/README.md

 **Notebook:** `Traffic_Flow_Analysis_Spark.ipynb`

-This notebook contains the entire pipeline, divided into the following steps:
+This notebook contains the entire pipeline, and below is the high level code logic:

 **A. Data Ingestion**
 - Connects to NYC Open Data API.